MiguelEA/nudec_BSM/README.md

 This version is compatible with Python3 and contains the following scripts:

-* ``test.py`` : Minimal example file that shows how to run the basic models in Python.
+* ``test.py`` : Minimal example file that shows how to import and run the basic models in Python.

 * ``nudec.ipynb`` : Jupyter notebook walkthrough, including several plots.